Vyacheslav Glazkov robbed of Olympic dream, world title and Anthony Joshua fight by cruel injuries – will he fight again?

 Friday, 7pm, live on Sky Sports Action

-Anthony Fowler vs Brian Rose, Martin Bakole vs Ytalo Perea and Lewis Ritson vs Joe Hughes feature on JD NXTGEN
+Anthony Fowler vs Brian Rose, Martin Bakole vs Ytalo Perea and Lewis Ritson feature on JD NXTGEN

 He watched Martin fall at the feet of Joshua shortly afterwards, beginning the Brit's world title reign.
 Glazkov, unable to walk, thought he had the answer to toppling Joshua.